- August 31, 2016

 "CURSE is a single-player Horror Shooter game with an intriguing story and spectacular graphics.
 Navigate the haunted Atherton Manor in a 3D world, battling hostile ghosts with your flashlight in icon-driven point-and-click gameplay.
 Uncover the secrets hidden in the manor's shadows through immersive story-driven gameplay with rich characters and unexpected twists."

-- The game effectively creates a spooky atmosphere with good audio design and graphics, enhancing the horror experience.
+- The game effectively creates a spooky atmosphere with good sound design and visuals, enhancing the horror experience.

 - The story is engaging and intriguing, keeping players interested in uncovering the mysteries of the haunted mansion.

-- The flashlight mechanic adds a unique twist to the gameplay, providing moments of tension during ghost encounters.
+- The unique flashlight mechanic adds an interesting layer to the gameplay, allowing players to fend off ghosts during encounters.

-- The gameplay is overly linear, with limited exploration and repetitive 'click and wait' sequences that can feel tedious.
+- The gameplay is overly linear, with limited exploration and repetitive 'click and wait' mechanics that can feel tedious.

-- Many encounters rely on luck rather than skill, leading to frustrating moments where players must repeat sections after dying.
+- Many encounters rely on luck, leading to frustrating moments where players must repeat sections after dying due to unclear mechanics.

 story

-32 mentions Positive Neutral NegativeThe game's story is generally well-received, featuring a compelling plot that combines horror elements with intriguing character backstories and investigative gameplay.
-While some players note its linearity and reliance on horror tropes, many appreciate the depth provided by journals and notes that enhance the narrative experience.
-Overall, the story captivates players, drawing them into a rich atmosphere filled with suspense and mystery, despite some criticisms regarding clichés and pacing.
+64 mentions Positive Neutral NegativeThe game's story is generally well-received, featuring a strong plot with intriguing elements, such as a haunted house and a mysterious paranormal investigation team.
+While some players note its linearity and reliance on horror tropes, many appreciate the depth provided by journals and articles that enhance the narrative experience.
+Overall, the story captivates players, keeping them engaged with its atmosphere and twists, despite some criticisms regarding clichés and pacing.

 “I really enjoyed the story and appreciated all of the journals, even if they seemed to have been written at the moment of death for some of the people.”